KIT-IBPT/vinegar/doc/getting_started/dhcp.rst

 The first part (defining the ``architecture-type`` option) goes into the global part of the configuration.
-The ``architecture-type`` simply is an alias that we define so that we cann easily refer to DHCP option 93.
+The ``architecture-type`` simply is an alias that we define so that we can easily refer to DHCP option 93.

 The second part can appear in the global part of the configuration, but it can also appear inside a ``group`` or ``subnet`` definition.
 This part matches any